Dorm Room Decor 101: How to Make a Tiny Space Truly Yours

 You can't repaint the walls, but the right art turns a cinderblock box into home.

 A dorm room is small, shared, and off-limits to paint and nails.
 But it's also the first space that's truly yours — and the right posters, tapestries and prints can transform a generic box into a place that feels like home.
-Here's how to do it on a student budget.
+Here is how to do it on a student budget.

-The first space that's actually yours
+The first space that is actually yours

 Shop the poster →